The Fugitive and the Law | Moses and the Blueprint of the Sanctuary City

 “And YAH said unto Moses in Midian, Go, return into Egypt: for all the men are dead which sought thy life.”

-Notice, the men had to be dead before YAH commanded Moses’ return back to Egypt.
+Notice, the men had to be dead before YAH commanded Moses’ return back to Egypt, his home.
 Though the formal office of the High Priest had not yet been established among the Hebrews, the principle of the protocol was active.
 Those who held the legal claim to his life, the “Avengers,” had passed away.
 Their death acted as the seal of his release.
 Just as the Law would later dictate that the death of the High Priest provided a "clean slate" for the fugitive, the death of those seeking Moses' life signaled the divine "all-clear."

 The Divine Restriction: Hands Off the Fugitive